CompbuildREDUX/Compbuild-Textures-PBR-Addon/README.md

 # Development has halted as of 2023

-## We have plans for a PBR & POM texture mapping addon that will entirely overhaul the current PBR addon.
+## ⚠️ We have plans for a PBR & POM texture mapping addon that will entirely overhaul the current PBR addon.
+Stay tuned for 2024!

 # Compbuild Textures PBR Addon